OlesiaV/sdl_evolution/proposals/NNNN-Updates-in-Mobile-and-HMI-APIs-for-RevSDL.md

 ## Proposed solution

-The list of proposed remote-control modules that can be implemented is signed below.
+The list of proposed remote-control options for vehicle modules that can be implemented is signed below.

 #### For "SEATS" remote-control mobile application will be able to: